EnoughTea/stabilkon/README.md

 # Mesh builder for tile maps using using texture atlases

-This small library helps you create a mesh for drawing lots of small static 2D images.
+This library helps you create a mesh for drawing lots of small static 2D images.

 ![Teaser](teaser.png)

 Imagine creating a 2D game with a large zoomable tile map, something like Factorio.
 Usual sprite batches are tailored for dynamic sprites, their data is uploaded to GPU every frame.
 Using them for a grand zoomed-out scenes with lots of static images might be too slow.
 So when you need that render speed at the cost of GPU memory, it is time to create meshes for chunks of your huge map yourself.
 This is exactly what this library helps you to do.

 ## Short guide: